 Yes.
 If you meet with one of our doctors on an emergency basis, you will generally schedule your follow-up appointment with your primary rheumatologist at The Hirsh Center.

-23. Can I still meet with Dr. Hirsh, Dr. Singh, Dr. Galvez, and Evan Abramsky PA-C if my insurance is not accepted?
+22. Can I still meet with Dr. Hirsh, Dr. Singh, Dr. Galvez, Evan Abramsky PA-C, and Javier Chiriboga APRN if my insurance is not accepted?

 Yes.
 As the patient need grows, we strive to add new insurance plans.
 If we are not in network with your insurance plan or you do not have medical insurance, we will see you as a cash paying patient.
 For your initial visit, a $100 deposit is collected up front.
 We will collect the remaining cost of the visit, using Medicare allowable rates, at check-out.
 Remaining fees may include office visit costs, X-rays performed, procedures, and/or medications.